+I use a lot of greens in this bean soup!
 Greens are so vital and make me feel amazing.
-No other vegetables really stand a chance against their nutritional profiles, though I like to branch out often anyway.
-Blue curled Scotch kale is the first vegetable I really ever grew on my own, and I’d recommend it to any gardening beginner as it’s a no-brainer to grow in abundance.
-I’ve found that it’s one of those “leave it and let it do its thing” type of vegetables.
+No other vegetables really stand a chance against their nutritional profiles.
+Blue curled Scotch kale is the first vegetable I really ever grew on my own, and I’d recommend it to most gardening beginners as it’s a no-brainer to grow in abundance.
+I’ve found that it’s one of those “leave it and let it do its thing” types of vegetables.
 I tend to feel off when I don’t consume enough dark, leafy greens, so I like to pile them up often.
-Feel free to use any other greens you like, such as cabbage, bok choy, rapini, etc.
+Feel free to use any other low-oxalate greens you like, such as cabbage, bok choy, rapini, collard greens, rapini, etc.

+I also use lots of bone broth in this recipe.
 Bone broth dates back to prehistoric times, when hunter-gatherers turned otherwise inedible animal parts like bones, hooves, and knuckles into a broth they could drink.
 You can make bone broth using bones from just about any properly raised, grass fed and grass finished, or wild caught animal — pork, beef, veal, turkey, lamb, bison, buffalo, venison, chicken, or fish.
 Marrow and connective tissues like feet, hooves, beaks, gizzards, or fins can also be used with varying nutritional profiles.
-The grass fed, grass finished, pasture raised beef bone broth I used supports a healthy gut microbiome essential to well being, strengthens nails and bones, reduces joint pain and stiffness, reduces wrinkles, gives the skin a natural glow, boosts the immune and digestive system, and makes a good post-surgery recovery tonic if you’re ever in need of one.
+Change it up!
+The grass fed, grass finished, pasture raised beef bone broth I used supports a healthy gut microbiome essential to well being, strengthens nails and bones, reduces joint pain and stiffness, reduces wrinkles, gives the skin a natural glow and hydration, boosts the immune and digestive system, and makes a good post-surgery recovery tonic if you’re ever in need of one.
 It’s a powerful, well rounded, full spectrum, nutrient-dense source of bioavailable calcium, collagen, glycine, and a plethora of vital minerals.
 This stuff is legit so nourishing I feel the vitality in it when I drink it, so I like to make a big batch of it every other week and use it in various recipes from soups and stews to sauces in my everyday cooking.
-It has become one of my favourite dietary staples as my gut microbiome adjusts to animal foods after 15-ish years of a vegetarian/vegan diet (click to read more here about my experience).
+It has become one of my favourite dietary staples as my gut microbiome adjusts to animal foods after 15-ish years of a lacto-ovo vegetarian and eventually vegan diet (read more here about my own experience).

-I used organic cannellini beans, but you can use any beans you like.
+I used organic cannellini beans in this bean soup, but you can use any beans you like.
 I soaked and sprouted mine from dried beans in filtered water with a splash of apple cider vinegar for about 48 hours, then cooked and drained them before using them in this recipe.
-Not only are the dry beans less expensive, but they also have a noticeable difference in quality and are more digestible compared to canned and/or unsprouted beans.
+Not only are the dry beans less expensive, but they also have a noticeable difference in quality and are much more digestible and bioavailable compared to canned and/or unsprouted beans.

 I hope you enjoy it as much as I do!